 Don’t get me wrong.
 I’m not blaming God for my bad decisions.
 My sins?
 Those are all on me!

 But when I mess up, He is not surprised.
 And for some crazy, unimaginable, merciful, grace-filled reason, He willingly took all those sins on Him.
 He (Eph.
-1:4-5) knew He would adopt me–save me–before He even created the world.
-He created ME–well, not before the beginning of time–I’m not THAT old (although some of my younger students think I was born before the world had color).
-But He knew He would create me from the beginning!
+1:4-5) knew He would adopt me—save me—before He even created the world.
+He created ME—okay, not before the beginning of time—I’m not THAT old (although some of my younger students think I was born before the world had color).
+But from the beginning, He knew He would create me!

 So if He created me—and everyone else—if He makes the sun rise and set—if He hung the earth in the universe—and He’s so perfect He doesn’t need anyone else’s advice…I think I can trust Him with my story!

 The other day, as I listened to the radio, Lauren Daigle’s “I Will Trust in You“ lyrics suddenly penetrated my thoughts, and I realized her song said it all for me.

 When the Lord doesn’t act just as I want Him to, I will still trust in Him.

 So, yes—it’s out of my hands—but thankfully, it’s ALWAYS in HIS!

 And on another note, isn’t it great that we DON’T have to depend on cell phones, emails, Facebook, Twitter, or web pages to connect with Him?

 This post is a part of my blog category “Art for the Soul” a place for discussions on “Music and other creations–and how they affect my heart…” I’ve long found that songs, stories, and paintings can help me adjust my thoughts and feelings in ways that a lecture never could.